penolove/pyxml/README.md

 ## multiscale faces
-since our FDDB face resolution is much larger , we will resize (divide by 3) the image and create more training data
+since our FDDB face resolution is much larger , we will resize (divide by 2 and 3) the image and create more training data

 if face w+h < 20 drop it.

 ```
 python multi_anno2xml.py
 ```